-Every month or so, I report on the Metro Verdicts Monthly graph on the front of their publication which compares verdicts and settlements for a certain type of personal injury claim in Washington D.C., Maryland, and Virginia.
+I’m always intersted in the Metro Verdicts Monthly graph on the front of their publication which compares verdicts and settlements for a certain type of personal injury claim in Washington D.C., Maryland, and Virginia.
 Sometimes I am surprised by the difference in the results.

-This month I am astounded by the difference between Virginia, Washington, D.C. and Maryland in median nursing home liability verdicts and settlements since 1987.
+This month I am astounded by the difference between Virginia, Washington, D.C., and Maryland in median nursing home liability verdicts and settlements since 1987.
 The median recoveries in Maryland and Virginia are $125,000 and $175,000, respectively.
 This means that the median settlement and verdict in Virginia is 40% higher than Maryland.
 Virginia juries are generally more conservative than Maryland so this result is somewhat surprising.
 But here is what I find surprising: the average nursing home case settlement or verdict in Washington, D.C. is $700,000.

-In Maryland, nursing homes can rest easy knowing that is the typical case, it is hard in 2015 to get more than the $755,000 pain and suffering damage cap because nursing home residents rarely have economic losses such as lost wages or loss of household services that tend to drive these claims.
+In Maryland, nursing homes can rest easy knowing that is the typical case, it is hard in 2017 to get more than the $785,000 (or $981,250 in some wrongful death cases) pain and suffering damage cap in Maryland.
+Why?
+Because nursing home residents rarely have economic losses such as lost wages or loss of household services that tend to drive these claims.

-I have not done any sort of sophisticated jurisdictional analysis but I believe there is a general correlation between the size of nursing home verdicts and the size of medical malpractice verdicts.
+I have not done any sophisticated jurisdictional analysis but I believe there is a general correlation between the size of nursing home verdicts and the size of medical malpractice verdicts.
 Yet these figures do not appear to support this conclusion.
 Metro Verdicts Monthly reports that the median settlement and verdict in Washington, D.C. for wrongful death medical malpractice cases over the last 20 years is $665,700.
 This is much less than Maryland’s median recovery of $900,000 or Virginia’s median recovery of $750,000.